slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 love exists.
 I am aware that many of the joys I have spoken about  are not peculiar to marriage, but rather to the fact that I married a loving and extraordinary individual.
 Perhaps the praises I have given of the institution are but a diversion; perhaps I have been only too lucky.
-I have a wife that I miss when left without her; a wife that I find attractive; a wife of remarkable intelligence and talent; kind and tranquile, generous and loving.
+I have a girlfriend that I miss when left without her; a girlfriend that I find attractive; a girlfriend of remarkable intelligence and talent; kind and tranquile, generous and loving.
 Does marriage require extraordinary individuals, extraordinary relations, in order to function properly?
 Statistics suggest so, for an impassioned analysis of the facts leads to the conclusion that marriage can be, and almost always is, a recipe for disaster; half of marriages end in divorce; of those that don't, how many are truly happy?
 But enough of this.
-I praise my wife with due devotion; I know no love as giving, unselfish and generous as that we have for each other.
+I praise my girlfriend with due devotion; I know no love as giving, unselfish and generous as that we have for each other.
 I wish everybody knew what it is like to experience the wonder of such a love; most people live a loveless life.